Joomla Articles MCP server

 }

-• {{PATH_TO_UV}} with the path to your uv installation (run which uv to find it)
+• {{PATH_TO_UV}} with the path to your uv installation (find it by running which uv)

-• {{PATH_TO_PROJECT}} with the full path to the joomla-mcp-server directory
+• {{PATH_TO_PROJECT}} with the full path to the project directory

-• <your_joomla_website_url> with your Joomla website URL
+• <your_joomla_website_url> with your actual Joomla site URL

 • <your_joomla_api_token> with the token you generated earlier